hjanime/SPADEVizR/README.md

 Slot       | Description
 -----------|----------------------------------------------------------------------------------------
-sample.names       | a character vector containing the samples used to compute correlated clusters variables          | a numeric vector containing the expression values of the associated variable cluster.size       | a numeric vector containing number of cells ( -- sum of all samples -- ) for each cluster use.percentages    | a logical specifying if computation was performed on percentage of cell abundance method.name        | a character containing the name of the statistical test used to identify the CC method.adjust      | a character containing the name of the multiple correction method used (if any) th.correlation     | a numeric value specifying the correlation threshold (R) th.pvalue          | a numeric value specifying the p-value threshold
+sample.names       | a character vector containing the samples used to compute correlated clusters variable           | a numeric vector containing the expression values of the associated variable cluster.size       | a numeric vector containing number of cells ( -- sum of all samples -- ) for each cluster use.percentages    | a logical specifying if computation was performed on percentage of cell abundance method             | a character containing the name of the statistical test used to identify the CC method.adjust      | a character containing the name of the multiple correction method used (if any) th.correlation     | a numeric value specifying the correlation threshold (R) th.pvalue          | a numeric value specifying the p-value threshold